robert/robert.github.com/_posts/2100-01-01-yourself-happier-iphone-worse.md

 ### 5. Invert the display colors

-In Settings > General > Accessibility > Display Accomodations, you can also invert your display colors, giving you instant dark-mode on many websites and apps.
+In Settings > Accessibility > Display & Text Size > Smart Invert, you can also invert your display colors, giving you instant dark-mode on many websites and apps.
 In older versions of iOS this option would invert the colors of icons and photos, making them look quite strange.
-But in new versions it leaves them untouched, flipping only the colors of text and background colors.
+But new versions offer "Smart Invert" which leaves them untouched, flipping only the colors of text and background colors.
 Coupled with the black and white setting described above, this makes your screen noticeably more relaxing.

 <p class="img-container">
 <img src="/images/iphone-darkmode.jpg" />